 Where to look for your new SIM

-Before you order your new SIM, remember to check cashback sites for any deals.
+Before ordering your new SIM, check cashback sites for any deals.
 Going through TopCashback and Quidco can save money on your mobile phone contract.
-You can sometimes earn as much a £60 from a cheap SIM – which reduces the cost by £5 per month for a year’s contract.
-Find out more about cashback sites.
+You can sometimes earn as much as £60 from a cheap SIM – which reduces the cost by £5 per month for a year’s contract.

 Will I get a decent signal?

 People are often put-off by joining a smaller network provider because they’re not sure how good the phone signal will be.